segmentio/segment-docs/src/connections/storage/databricks-delta-lake/databricks-delta-lake-aws.md

 With the Databricks Delta Lake Destination, you can ingest event data from Segment into the bronze layer of your Databricks Delta Lake.

-This page will help you use the Databricks Destination to sync Segment events into your Databricks Delta Lake built on S3.
+This page will help you use the Databricks Delta Lake Destination to sync Segment events into your Databricks Delta Lake built on S3.

-> info "Databricks Delta Lake Destination in public beta"
+> info "Databricks Delta Lake Destination in Public Beta"
 > The Databricks Delta Lake Destination is in public beta, and Segment is actively working on this integration.
 [Contact Segment](https://segment.com/help/contact/){:target="_blank"} with any feedback or questions.

 ## Overview